Scheduled MonumentsEnglandRedmayne packhorse bridge

 What is Redmayne packhorse bridge?

-Redmayne packhorse bridge is a stone bridge located in Yorkshire, England, dating to the medieval period.
+Redmayne packhorse bridge is a stone bridge located in Yorkshire, England, constructed to facilitate the movement of goods across difficult terrain during the medieval and early modern periods.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004877.

 Who is responsible for protecting Redmayne packhorse bridge?